 - Volunteers must have access to a first aid kit and must be able to use it correctly.

 - The club/group must have a Health and Safety Statement, policy or procedures.
 (Note: this applies to clubs/groups that own premises.
 Clubs/groups that do not own premises must confirm that they have seen and operate to the building’s Health and Safety Policy.)

-Closing Date for the 2018 Local Youth Club Grant Scheme is the 11th of May at 12 noon
+Closing Date for the 2019 Local Youth Club Grant Scheme is the 12th April 2019 at 4pm.